d-one/data_governance_with_databricks/README.md

 ### Steps

 General:
-* Downlod the DBC archive file from this repo
+* Download the DBC archive file from this repo
 * Upload it to your workspace in Databricks via import file.
 It should contain: 1 notebook and 3 sql queries, as well as 2 folders: "data" containing store_transactions_data.csv file and "images".
 * If needed - change the name of the catalog in the notebook (mind, there are multiple locations) and the sql queries
 * Run the Notebook
 * Review the result in the catalog.
-It should looke similar to the following image:
+It should look similar to the following image:
 ![Expected Catalog](./images/expected_catalog.png)
 * Run the data quality queries.
 The simplest way to do is to open each of the queries and click on "Run".
 * Configure visualisations and create a data quality dashboard (see additional instructions below)